 Each year at its annual Fiber Connect conference, the Association also celebrates the outstanding contributions of individuals in the industry who have advanced the fiber-to-the-home (FTTH) industry.
 Three awards are given by the Association:

-The Chairman’s Award, given at the discretion of the Chairman of the Fiber Broadband Association Board of Directors, singles out an individual or company that has shown tremendous effort to promote, educate or accelerate fiber-to-the-home.
+The Chairman’s Award singles out an individual or company that has shown tremendous effort to promote, educate, or accelerate fiber-to-the-home.

 ALLO Communications, the 2019 Award Winner, has provided communities across Nebraska and Colorado with the fiber infrastructure they need to build for the future.
 ALLO has fueled economies and innovation in the communities it serves by providing 100% ubiquitous fiber coverage for fast, reliable service that its customers can depend on.
 ALLO’s commitment to strengthening and growing relationships within the community, conquering the digital divide, and providing consistent, exceptional service has helped future-proof the cities it serves for the 21st century.

 The Star Award

 The Star Award recognizes a person, community or company that has gone above and beyond what is expected in the advancement of fiber to the home.

 2019 - Sonic

 This year’s recipient of the Star Award is Sonic.
 Since 1994, Sonic have been committed to supplying local communities with fast, affordable connectivity, and just this year Sonic announced its largest expansion of gigabit fiber networks to date throughout the Bay Area.
 We congratulate Sonic on 25 years of providing its more than 100,000 customers with affordable, high-speed Internet service.

 The Photon Award recognizes a Fiber Broadband Association member who, through their volunteer contribution, has demonstrated a high level of dedication to the organization and contribution to the industry.